rawrpit/webt-core-composer-for-php-projects/README.md

 ### Acceptance Criteria
 - A responsive website with basic styling exists
-- A form exists where user can input their phone number
+- A form exists where users can input their phone number
 - After submitting the form the qr code for the phone number gets displayed on the page

 #### Links